Natak-Mesh/Nucleus_V1/reticulum_mesh/ogm_monitor/README.md

 ## Key Features

-- **Identity-Based Node Tracking**: Uses the identity map as the authoritative source of nodes
+- **Hostname-Based Node Tracking**: Uses the hostname mapping as the authoritative source of nodes
 - **Complete Visibility**: Always maintains entries for all remote nodes, even when disconnected
 - **Automatic Mode Switching**: Switches nodes between WiFi and LoRa based on connection quality
 - **Centralized Status File**: Provides a single source of truth for node status